Dawit-1621/climate-disinfo-africa/README.md

-# Climate Disinformation Tracker in Africa\n\nThis project collects and analyzes climate disinformation and environmental data.
+# Climate Disinformation Tracker in Africa
+This project collects and analyzes climate disinformation and environmental data.